Egypt is one of the world’s oldest and greatest civilizations to have ever lived on this earth.

 - When haggling tell people you love Egypt (which was true for us) and immediately they warm to you.
 Egyptians are very proud of their country.

-- Shop around for tours, do not pay Western prices.
+- Shop around for tours, do not pay Western prices in Egypt.

 - Pay for meals straight away, don’t give the chance to receive a higher bill.

-- Most important one of all, don’t be a dick!
+- Most important one of all, stay friendly – don’t be a dick!

 Repeatedly people say “I would never go to such and such country because someone told me or I read online that such and such”……Be your own judge, experience it for yourself.